yassershokr/SPL01-System-Programming-in-Linux/README.md

 #    SPL01-System-Programming-in-Linux
-## Simple Unix Utilities, Femto Shell and Pico Shell
+## Simple Unix Utilities, Femto Shell and Pico Shell & its extention

 This repository contains implementations of simple Unix utilities (`pwd`, `echo`, `cp`, `mv`), a basic shell (`Femto Shell`) and ('Pico Shell') in C. These programs are designed for educational purposes to demonstrate basic system programming and shell functionalities.